 Metadata Librarian for Open Access University of California, Los Angeles

-Requisition Number: JPF04980 Recruitment Period Open date: September 11th, 2019 Next review date: Wednesday, Oct 9, 2019 at 11:59pm (Pacific Time) Apply by this date to ensure full consideration by the committee.
+Requisition Number: JPF04980 Recruitment Period Open date: September 11th, 2019 Last review date: Wednesday, Oct 9, 2019 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
 Final date: Wednesday, Nov 6, 2019 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 Department: Cataloging and Metadata Center Rank and Salary: Assistant Librarian - Librarian ($59,592 - $91,270) Position Availability: Immediately Application deadline for first consideration: October 9, 2019